MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-subscription-acquisitions.md

 ---
 author: mcleanbyron
-description: Use this method in the Windows Store analytics API to get acquisition data for an add-on subscription during a given date range and other optional filters.
+description: Use this method in the Microsoft Store analytics API to get acquisition data for an add-on subscription during a given date range and other optional filters.
 title: Get subscription add-on acquisitions ms.author: mcleans ms.date: 01/25/18
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, Store services, Windows Store analytics API, subscriptions
+keywords: windows 10, uwp, Store services, Microsoft Store analytics API, subscriptions
 ---

 # Get subscription add-on acquisitions

-Use this method in the Windows Store analytics API to get aggregate acquisition data for add-on subscriptions for your app during a given date range and other optional filters.
+Use this method in the Microsoft Store analytics API to get aggregate acquisition data for add-on subscriptions for your app during a given date range and other optional filters.

-> [!IMPORTANT]
-> This method can only be used by developer accounts that have been provisioned by Microsoft to be able to create subscription add-ons for Universal Windows Platform (UWP) apps.
-Currently, this ability is only available to a set of developer accounts who are participating in an early adoption program.

 ## Prerequisites

 To use this method, you need to first do the following:

-* If you have not done so already, complete all the [prerequisites](access-analytics-data-using-windows-store-services.md#prerequisites) for the Windows Store analytics API.
+* If you have not done so already, complete all the [prerequisites](access-analytics-data-using-windows-store-services.md#prerequisites) for the Microsoft Store analytics API.
 * [Obtain an Azure AD access token](access-analytics-data-using-windows-store-services.md#obtain-an-azure-ad-access-token) to use in the request header for this method.
 After you obtain an access token, you have 60 minutes to use it before it expires.
 After the token expires, you can obtain a new one.

 ## Request